Ski Austria

 Moving over to the lifts on the right from the mid-station, the second stage of the Gamsgarten gondola is replicated by the Gamsgarten chairlift, which ends up at a slightly higher point.

-From here it is possible to ski either to the Eisgrat or over to double Daunferner drag lifts, with some long and easy runs back to the Gamsgarten area, or eventually to the short Daunscharte drag with a red and black run on opposite sides.
+From the Eisjoch or Rotadl lifts it is possible to ski either to the Eisgrat or over to the double Daunferner drag lifts, with some long and easy runs back to the Gamsgarten area, or eventually to the short Daunscharte drag with a red and black run on opposite sides.

 The "upper part" of the glacier skiing is around the Eisjoch draglifts and under the Schaufeljoch gondola, with again some flattering blue runs to either side.
 From the top ridge to the right of the Schaufelspitze peak it is possible to ski over to the other side of the ridge and onto the Gaißkarferner blue runs.